2023 Red Earth Festival

 Husband and wife, Emilio and Marguerite Chavez (Santo Domingo Pueblo) are impressive jewelers.
 Emilio has been making jewelry since he was ten years old, having learned the craft by helping his father, Joe Chavez, make slab Jewelry.
 Marguerite learned jewelry making from her mother and father, learning to make spaghetti string turquoise jewelry.
 Both are now fulltime jewelers.

-Dennis Chuculate (Acoma Pueblo/Cherokee) has spent his life surrounded by the various art styles of his heritage.
-He was taught the traditional southwest pottery in the style of the Acoma Pueblo’s by his grandmother and various other mediums in various school settings throughout childhood.
+Dennis Chuculate (Acoma Pueblo/Cherokee) was taught the traditional southwest pottery in the style of the Acoma Pueblo’s by his grandmother and various other mediums throughout childhood.
 Being surrounded by the cultural arts of both his tribes, he has blended the designs to create a style unique to him.
 It gives his work a whimsical feel as he makes statement rings and bracelets out of gold, silver, and copper, adding heavy gauges cut and filed into eye-catching designs set with beautiful semi-precious stones and gems combined in a playful and striking color combination.

 Dan Corley (Cherokee) creates masks that finds its source in the traditions and lore of the different tribes and his own Cherokee Citizenship.
 He shows the power and mystery of the connection to the earth, the spiritual strength of faith and the oneness of all things.
 In each original mask, one can sense the reverence and language of mystery, and that is the essence of their unique beauty.